 Read Also: Data Analytics Vs Data Science

-Data science fundamentally emerges as a multidiscipline umbrella form of profession involving combined aspects of statistics, analytics, mathematics and programming (like Python and SQL) and soft skills like business communication.
-To be a data scientist, you must master all of it — which is not easy at all.
+Data science fundamentally emerges as a multidiscipline umbrella form of profession involving combined aspects of statistics, analytics, mathematics and programming languages(i.e. Python and SQL) and soft skills like business communication.
+To be a data scientist, you must master all of it -- which is not easy at all.
 However, it would be great to have a clear understanding of what exactly data scientists do so you can learn effectively.

 You may find it easy to target and master each discipline individually, but being an expert in all disciplines will leave you facing great challenges.
 Even learning about each discipline thoroughly requires a lot of focus and dedication.
 For once programming itself is a vast field that takes years for a candidate to master.

 Tackling an ocean of data essentially means rummaging through loads of data that is not always organized or structured in desired forms.
-For an individual to size up large volume of information in its most unkempt format, it takes organized skills of using data management tools.
-In the end, it comes down to specializing in more than one roles for a true data scientist.
+For an individual to size up a large volume of information in its most unkempt format, it takes organized skills of using data management tools and programming language Python.
+In the end, it comes down to specializing in more than one role for a true data scientist.

 This is mainly because the profession focuses on both analysis and technical knack along with the challenges of identifying relevant variables in customer behavior and designing models pertaining to business dynamics.
 One needs to make sure the data science model syncs with business objective depending on the industry type such as banking, finance, health, retail, pharmaceuticals, manufacturing, etc. Therefore, careful analysis and reading of given data in a given industry business is what a data scientist professional needs to develop viable customer-centric products for their customers.

 This implies the implementation of what one has learned in mathematical statistics.
 Data science is all about practical tactics since the concepts are dynamic and continue to evolve as time elapses.
 It is therefore important to be ready and interested in constant learning of new methods for practicing theoretical knowledge.
-Data Scientist professional therefore should believe in practices, right approach, continuous learning and implementation.
+Data Scientist professionals therefore should believe in practices, right approach, continuous learning and implementation.
 If you are new and looking for opportunities, you can begin by working as data scientist in startups as there will be lot of more liberation in terms of how the company can leverage the data for growth.

-From a career perspective, it is undeniable that data science industry is worth attention.
-According to LinkedIn Workforce Report for the US (August 2018) there is a rise in the demand for data scientists but acute shortages of data science skills in almost every US city.
+From a career perspective, it is undeniable that the data science industry is worth attention.
+According to LinkedIn Workforce Report for the US(August 2018), there is a rise in the demand for data scientists but acute shortages of data science skills in almost every US city.
 The shortage is measured in thousands, of course.